janwilmake/uit/uithub.merge/README.md

 Try the new definition.
 If it doesn't work out it's too complex, maybe don't support `outputStreamStrategy`; just have 1 concurrency if sort is desired.
 But try first because this could affect speed for slow streams greatly!

+Another idea to think about is to do paralelization on subzips even without basePath, later merging it.
+Imagine performing a search query on 300 zips this way!
+Could be much better than merging before search/filters.

 # Limitations

 - max 1000 requests (max 1000 individual input streams)